marcpare/flowpen/README.md

 TODO
 ---

+- NEXT: vertical/horizontal centering of sim
-- NEXT: scale simulation container to window w/h
+- NEXT: resize on browser window resize

 - NEXT: migrate wall, inlet tools
 - NEXT: clean up the wagner simulation code (a new lib, speed up, too?)
   - all and inlet bindings